Predicting the Dimits shift through reduced mode tertiary instability analysis in a strongly driven gyrokinetic fluid limit: Key features

 \eqref{NiceModeExpression} implies that each mode provides a positive contribution to the total heat flux, since

 Additionally, \eqref{NiceModeExpression} makes it clear that the potential component of the mode decreases compared to its temperature as $\eta$ increases.
-This linear result is in accordance with the intuitive picture that temperature fluctuations should grow in amplitude compared to the potential fluctuations as the temperature gradient is increased.
+This linear result can be approached intuitively, since a strong temperature gradient causes $v_\mathbf{E}\cdot\nabla f_0$, the free energy source term in the gyrokinetic equation (where $v_\mathbf{E}$ is the $\mathbf{E}\times \mathbf{B}$-drift), to possess a larger temperature moment than density moment, the latter of which is most important for $\varphi$ through the quasineutrality condition \eqref{quasineutrality}.